anitarau/simcol/bimodal_camera_pose/README.md

 # [Bimodal Camera Pose Prediction for Endoscopy](https://arxiv.org/abs/2204.04968)

-This repo contains the traiing and testing code.
+This repo contains the training and testing code for our method.

 ## ⚙ Getting started